-So, today is a normal everyday… Well day.
+So, today is a normal every… Well, day.
 I woke up with a headache – I blame the weather – and now I am sitting at Ford in Huntington waiting on an oil change, 60 mile check up and a few other little things.
-We all know those little things always lead to big things whether it be cost or benefits.
-So, it got me thinking, what other little things ended up in being a beneficial big thing for me.
+We all know those little things always lead to big things, whether it be cost or benefits.
+So, it got me thinking what other little things ended up in being a beneficial big thing for me.

 1) LiveMansion Contest:

-Not many people, well most people won’t remember this big fiasco online.
+Few people, well most people won’t remember this big fiasco online.
 As an actor we try our best to get our names out online where frankly any press is good press.
 I entered this contest, fully aware it was not based on talent but more popularity.
 The gist was this: you set up a profile – similar to Facebook – and you choose a role, or roles you feel you are good for.
-If you make it to round two, you get to shoot a short clip with the monologue provided – trust me, it was not great – and then you upload the footage to the site.
-Round three, you had to shoot a scene and most people did said scene with other actors in the hunt simply because it gave you more publicity.
-The winners were cast in a film which ended up never being produced.
+If you make it to round two, you get to shoot a short clip with the monologue provided – trust me; it was not great – and then you upload the footage to the site.
+Round three, you had to shoot a scene and most people did said scene with other actors in the hunt because it gave you more publicity.
+They cast the winners in a film which ended up never being produced.

 I made it to the end of the second round.
-I was listed in the finals but was told a “computer bot” got into the servers and I was removed along with various other people.
-Not sure to this day why or how it happened, and frankly don’t really care.
-I know I was hired by the company, and paid by the company to do some promotional work – and I was PAID.
+I was listed in the finals but was told a “computer bot” got into the servers and they removed me along with various other people.
+Not sure to this day why or how it happened and frankly don’t really care.
+I know I was hired by the company and paid by the company to do some promotional work – and they paid me.
 That was more than I can say for the winners… And I know that damaged my eligibility.

 So, how did all of this drama lead to a better thing?
 Well, it’s simple – another contestant and the characters we both were interested in happened to play across from one another.
-So, I reached out and we worked together.
-Since then, we’ve worked on various projects including the Award Winning TV Pilot Party Girl.
-See, bigger things out of a smaller lesser one.
+So, I reached out, and we worked together.
+During the aftermath, we worked together for a short time.
+During out tenure as business partners, we created, wrote and produced the Award Winning TV Pilot Party Girl.
+See, bigger things out of a smaller, lesser one.

 2) Under The Raven’s Wing – the indy feature that could…

-If you haven’t already guessed it – that woman was the amazingly talented Michelle Tomlinson.
-Yes, Award Winning Actress, producer, filmmaker – Michelle Tomlinson.
+If you haven’t already guessed it – that woman was the talented Michelle Tomlinson.
+Yes, Award-Winning Actress, Producer, Filmmaker – Michelle Tomlinson.
 Now, my West Coast Partner in Crime and I have done various projects from Itch, to The Mis-Adventures of McT & A and have a few features in the works as I write this….
-See once again a small meeting happened to grow into a huge thing.
+See once again a small meeting grew into a huge thing.

-I guess my point to this post is to showcase that you never know who you are going to meet during everyday encounters.
+I guess my point to this post is to showcase that you never know who you will meet during everyday encounters.
 Sure some of them might be horrible experiences but everything has to have a positive outcome.
 If it didn’t, what would be the point of all of this living stuff.